DalvinCodes/digital-commerce/README.md

-#Digital Commerce
+# Digital Commerce
-The services within the Digital Commerce package will encompass order management, payment management, and cart management.
+The services within the Digital Commerce package will encompass orders, payments, carts and users.